 About

-Maritza grew up in the Bay Area, California, and from a young age, like many trainers, taught her childhood dogs tricks and basic foundation skills.
+Maritza grew up in the Bay Area, California, and from a young age, like many trainers, taught her childhood dogs tricks and foundational skills.
+Maritza has 11 years of dog training experience, and 7 years in the professional field.

 FAQs